phoenix142/phoenix142.github.io/README.md

 <h2>Good manners in the Guild</h2>
 <p>
 <ol>
-<li>Discussion of political, religious issues, insults or threats to any address in the guild chat or server chat is FORBIDDEN!
-Violators are expelled from the guild</li>
+<li>Discussion of political, religious issues, insults or threats to anyone in the guild chat or server chat is FORBIDDEN!
+Violators will be expelled from the guild</li>
-<li>Mandatory Daily Chat Reading</li>
+<li>Daily Guild Chat Reading is mandatory</li>
 <li>In the Arena and the Grand Arena, we try not to attack the guildmates.
-We resolve conflicts on this basis in a Private messages</li>
+We resolve conflicts on this basis in the Private messages</li>
-<li>Private messages must be open to guild members</li>
+<li>Private messages must be open to all guild members</li>
 <li>The main language of communication is Russian.
 Or https://translate.google.com/</li>
 </ol>
 </p>